JeanExtreme002/PyMemoryEditor/README.md

 ```

 ### Tkinter application sample:
-You can run a tkinter application to scan the memory of a process — similar to the Cheat Engine — by typing `pymemoryeditor` at the CLI.
+Type `pymemoryeditor` at the CLI to run a tkinter app — similar to the Cheat Engine — to scan a process.

 # Basic Usage:
 Import `PyMemoryEditor` and open a process using the `OpenProcess` class, passing a window title, process name <br>